MscmpSystDb (mscmp_syst_db v0.1.0)

 Drops a Datastore along with its contexts.

-Dropping a Datastore will drop the database backing the Datastore from the database server as well as all of the database roles associated defined by the provided database options.
+Dropping a Datastore will drop the database backing the Datastore from the database server as well as all of the database roles associated with the Datastore as defined by the provided database options.

-Note that this is am irreversible, destructive action.
-Any successful call will result in data loss.
+This is an irreversible, destructive action.
+Any successful call will result in permanent data loss.

 drop_datastore_contexts(datastore_options, datastore_contexts, opts \\ [])